 - Where several unconnected people have sighted the same thing at different times

 Mass hysteria is readily put forward as an explanation for such phenomena, and there is a plethora of sociological and psychological research out there to back this claim up.
-Such explanations, however, do not necessary rationalise and disprove the wealth of unexplainable phenomena that appears to regularly take place at certain locations in the world.
+Such explanations, however, do not necessary disprove the wealth of unexplainable phenomena that appears to regularly take place at certain locations in the world.

 Regardless of whether you’re a stone cold believer in the supernatural or a firm and unyielding sceptic, you cannot deny that there is something about castles that make them perfect settings for paranormal sightings, events and experiences.
 So why might that be?